bb-io/docs/src/content/docs/apps/Lark.mdx

 - **Insert rows** inserts rows into a spreadsheet.
 If there are existing rows, the new rows will be inserted before the existing rows
 - **Add or update rows/columns** adds or updates rows or columns in a spreadsheet.
 If there are existing rows/columns, the new rows/columns will rewrite the existing one.
 By default uses delimeter `,` to split the values.
 - **Get range cells values** gets the values of a range of cells in a spreadsheet by specified range
+- **Get sheet cell** retrieves value for a specified cell in a spreadsheet
+- **Update sheet cell** updates value for a specified cell in a spreadsheet

 ## Events